onaio/fhir-tooling/efsity/README.md

 ```
  -i or --input : Path to the project folder with the resources to be published
 -bu or --fhir-base-url : The base url of the FHIR server to post resources to
+ -c or --composition-file : The path to the composition file
 -at or --access-token : Access token to grant access to the FHIR server
 -ci or --client-id : The client identifier for authentication
 -cs or --client-secret :The client secret for authentication